 (c) For renewal of a license other than an initial license, an agency must:

-(1) maintain substantial compliance with the statute and this chapter for the services authorized under the license; and
+(1) maintain substantial compliance with the Statute and this chapter for the services authorized under the license; and

-(2) apply for renewal of the license in accordance with §97.17 of this subchapter.
+(2) apply for renewal of the license in accordance with §558.17 of this subchapter.

+(d) If HHSC grants the renewal application, it issues a renewal license effective on the day after the previous license expires.

+(e) If HHSC renews a license that expires after February 1, 2021, and before January 1, 2022, HHSC:

+(1) issues a license that is valid for two years, if the license is for an agency with a license number that ends in 0-3 or 7-9; and

+(2) issues a license that is valid for three years, if the license is for an agency with a license number that ends in 4-6.

+(f) If HHSC renews a license that expires after February 1, 2021, and before January 1, 2023, HHSC:

+(1) issues a license that is valid for two years, if the license is for an agency with a license number that ends in 4-6; and

+(2) issues a license that is valid for three years, if the license is for an agency with a license number that ends in 0-3 or 7-9.

-(d) DADS may deny a renewal application:
+(g) HHSC may deny a renewal application:

-(1) if an agency fails to meet the eligibility criteria in §97.11 of this subchapter (relating to Criteria and Eligibility for Licensing);
+(1) if an agency fails to meet the eligibility criteria in §558.11 of this subchapter (relating to Criteria and Eligibility for Licensing);

-(2) if the agency fails to meet the requirements for renewal of a license as specified in this section; or
+(2) if the agency fails to meet the requirements for renewal of a license as specified in this subchapter; or

-(3) for any of the reasons specified in §97.21 of this subchapter (relating to Denial of an Application or a License).
+(3) for any of the reasons specified in §558.21 of this subchapter (relating to Denial of an Application or a License).

-(e) A renewal license designates an agency's place of business from which services are to be provided and designates an agency's authorized category or categories of service.
+(h) A renewal license designates an agency's place of business from which services are to be provided or directed and designates an agency's authorized category or categories of service.

 §558.21.
 Denial of an Application or a License.

-(a) DADS may deny an application for an initial license or for renewal of a license if any person described in §97.11(g) of this subchapter (relating to Criteria and Eligibility for Licensing):
+(a) HHSC may deny an application for a license on any ground described in this chapter, or if any person described in §558.11(g) or (h) of this subchapter (relating to Criteria and Eligibility for Licensing):

-(1) fails to comply with the statute;
+(1) fails to comply with the Statute;

 (2) fails to comply with this chapter;

-(3) knowingly aids, abets, or permits another person to violate the statute or this chapter;
+(3) knowingly aids, abets, or permits another person to violate the Statute or this chapter;

-(4) fails to meet the criteria for a license established in §97.11 of this subchapter; or
+(4) fails to meet the criteria for a license established in §558.11 of this subchapter; or

-(5) violates Texas Occupations Code, §102.001 (relating to Soliciting Patients; Offense) or §102.006 (relating to Failure to Disclose; Offense).
+(5) violates Texas Occupations Code §102.001 .

-(b) If DADS denies an application for an initial license or for renewal of a license, the applicant or agency may request an administrative hearing in accordance with §97.601 of this chapter (relating to Enforcement Actions).
+(b) If HHSC denies an application for a license, the applicant or agency may request an administrative hearing in accordance with §558.601 of this chapter (relating to Enforcement Actions).

 §558.23.
 Change of Ownership.

 (a) A license holder may not transfer its license.
-If there is a change of ownership, the license holder's license becomes invalid on the date of the change of ownership.
-The prospective license holder must obtain a license in accordance with §97.13 of this subchapter (relating to Application Procedures for an Initial License).
+If there is a change of ownership, the license holder's license becomes invalid on the date of the licensure change of ownership.
+The prospective license holder must apply for a license in accordance with §558.12 of this subchapter (relating to General Application) and §558.13 of this subchapter (relating to Obtaining an Initial License).

+(b) If HHSC grants the application for an initial change of ownership license and allows an initial change of ownership application to occur without a gap in the agency’s licensed status, the license holder at the time of the application must maintain an active and valid license until HHSC grants and issues an initial license to the change of ownership applicant.